Aaahh/AK-OnePone-AnyKernel2/README.md

 Instructions:

 1. Place your images in the folder 'charger' (Make sure it's the right format)
-2. Re-zip/Update and copy the zip to your SD
+2. Re-zip/Zip all folders and files in the git and copy the zip to your SD
 3. Flash

 Have fun!